 I use a multi-method approach to provide evidence of this negative relationship between insurgencies and economic integration.
 The quantitative analyses show lower levels of economic integration for insurgency-ridden states, and I trace the causal mechanism with a case study of India that includes original archival, interview, and survey data.

 Prasad, Shubha Kamala and Filip Savatic.
 “Diasporic Foreign Policy Interest Groups in the US: Conflict, Democracy, and Political Entrepreneurship.”
-Under Review.
+Forthcoming in Perspectives on Politics.
 (Recipient of Martin O. Heisler Award for best graduate student paper presented at ISA 2019 in ethnicity, nationalism, and/or migration.)

 Prasad, Shubha Kamala, Maneesh Arora , and Sono Shah.
 “How to Win Friends and Influence People: The India Lobby’s Strategic Contributions.”